LogFlux Architecture and Data Flow

 5. Encrypted Storage: The Backend stores logs without being able to decrypt them

-6. Retrieval: LogFlux Clients query and retrieve encrypted logs from the Backend
+6. Retrieval: LogFlux CLI or Grafana query and retrieve encrypted logs from the Backend

-7. Client-side Decryption: Clients decrypt logs locally for analysis and viewing
+7. Client-side Decryption: Tools decrypt logs locally for analysis and viewing

-8. Analysis: Use Client tools to search, filter, and analyze your decrypted logs
+8. Analysis: Use Grafana dashboards or CLI tools to search, filter, and analyze your decrypted logs

 Zero-Knowledge Architecture